weidler/tyrex/README.md

   - Run all: ```bash learn.sh raw_data_dir data_dir map_dir arff_filename```
   - All directories need a trailing "/"

-Structure and Usage of the Single Program Parts - Preprocessing
+Structure of the Single Program Parts - Preprocessing
 ---------------------------------------------------------------
 **Title**
 *PATH OF PY*
 Description

-Structure and Usage of the Single Program Parts - Main Algorithm
+Structure of the Single Program Parts - Main Algorithm
 ----------------------------------------------------------------
 **Title**
 *PATH OF PY*